Brady, Patriots defense shine in 30-14 win over Jets

 Jets cornerback Trumaine Johnson, who played only four snaps in New York’s loss to Cleveland last week, saw a little more action against the Patriots.

-Nate Hairston started the game, but Johnson made his first appearance early in the first quarter.
+Nate Hairston started the game, but Johnson subbed in early in the first quarter.
 He finished with three tackles.

 Johnson, who signed a five-year, $72.5 million deal last year, entered the season as the Jets’ No. 1 cornerback.
-Coach Adam Gase acknowledged last week that things hadn’t worked out as well as they needed them to, but said he remained optimistic about Johnson being able to earn a larger role.

 INJURIES